shifengxu/VINE/README.md

 pip install -e .
 ```

+Note that when editing images using MagicBrush and SVD, the environment should use the specific environments listed in their respective sections below.
+In all other cases, the **vine** environment is sufficient to run all code, including watermark encoding, decoding, regeneration, local editing, and other global editing tasks.

 ### Downloading VINE Checkpoints

 Our models, VINE-B and VINE-R, have been released on HuggingFace ([VINE-B-Enc](https://huggingface.co/Shilin-LU/VINE-B-Enc), [VINE-B-Dec](https://huggingface.co/Shilin-LU/VINE-B-Dec), [VINE-R-Enc](https://huggingface.co/Shilin-LU/VINE-R-Enc), [VINE-R-Dec](https://huggingface.co/Shilin-LU/VINE-R-Dec)) and are also available for download from [OneDrive](https://entuedu-my.sharepoint.com/:f:/g/personal/shilin002_e_ntu_edu_sg/Eow35WqqamtKojEB2oX1CiUB1URh40K1xaFp-NsGPa2VBw?e=YCrnJo).